rangsimanketkaew/learning-to-smell/README.md

 # Learning to Smell Challenge

 This repository is dedicated to [Learning to Smell challenge](https://www.aicrowd.com/challenges/learning-to-smell) organized by AIcrowd.
-MY best Jaccard score prediction is 0.346 (the 1st round).
+My best Jaccard score prediction is 0.346 (the 1st round).

 ## Challenge

-You use machine learning (or any other related methods/techniques) to train the model based on the available dataset (4316 molecules) and predict the smells of a given test set (1079 molecules).
+You use machine learning (or any other related methods/techniques) to build and train model using the available dataset (4316 molecules) and predict the smells of a given test set (1079 molecules).
 There are 109 odors present in the dataset ([data/vocabulary.txt](data/vocabulary.txt)).
-More details can be found in the website of the challenge.
+More details can be found on the website of the competition.

 #### Dataset
 1. train.csv - (4316 molecules) : This csv file contains the attributes describing the molecules along with their "Sentence"